clips/clicr/README.md

 ## Dataset availability

 Thanks to an agreement with the publisher of BMJ Case Reports, we are allowed to freely distribute our dataset for research purposes.
-Please send us an email to *[simon.suster@uantwerpen.be](mailto:simon.suster@uantwerpen.be)*, and we will provide you with the link.
+Please send us an email to *[simon.suster@unimelb.edu.au](mailto:simon.suster@unimelb.edu.au)*, and we will provide you with the link.

 ## Handling the dataset and baselines